BossoneMedia.com

 The Audacity of Hope by Barack Obama

-An ispirational book, that will probably go down as one of the more significant accounts of politics in the 21st century.
-His words are extremely passionate, and I was reading this I kept wondering if this man is for real.
+An ispirational book, that will probably go down as one of the more significant accounts of one man's vision for politics in the 21st century.
+His words are extremely passionate, and as I was reading this I kept wondering if this man is for real.
 Is he really the boy scout Mr. Smith, or has he actually been hardened by the reality of politics?
 I can't answer that question, but the cynic inside me says that somehow Obama will be a disappointement because he has portrayed himself as such an idealist.

 janeeyre